madhur/madhur.github.com/_posts/2013-07-20-buildportablejekyll.markdown

 * Git 1.9.2
 * Python 2.7.5

-You can download the Complete PortableJekyll package [here from my dropbox link](https://www.dropbox.com/sh/40l6mgbl1ce2kej/lF6ykQxt9d)
+You can download the Complete PortableJekyll package [here from my github repo](https://github.com/madhur/PortableJekyll)

 It comes with following pre-installed gems including Jekyll 2.0.1